 The nonprofit Accreditation Association for Ambulatory Health Care (AAAHC) currently accredits over 6100 organizations in a wide variety of ambulatory health care settings, including ambulatory and office based outpatient surgery centers, community health centers, endoscopy centers, lithotripsy centers, some managed health plans, medical group practices, retail clinics, urgent care centers, specialty services, and workplace clinics.
 (See also Joint Commission site for hospital-owned ambulatory surgery center accreditation.)

-Find free reports on deficiencies for AL nursing homes, assisted living, outpatient surgery facilities, hospitals, home health agencies, hospices, end stage renal disease treatment (kidney dialysis) centers, rehab facilities and more.
+Find free reports on deficiencies for Alabama nursing homes, assisted living, outpatient surgery facilities, hospitals, home health agencies, hospices, end stage renal disease treatment (kidney dialysis) centers, rehab facilities and more.
 Some Inspection reports may contain no deficiencies, but simply report a regulatory visit.
-Be prepared to see all facilities listed, even those whose licenses have been terminated, and facilities that have closed.
-Updated with 2019 survey results.
-Site by the Alabama Department of Public Health
+Updated with 2020 survey results.
+Site by the AL Department of Public Health

 The ALS Association is a non-profit dedicated to amyotrophic lateral sclerosis (“Lou Gehrig’s disease”).
 They select, certify and support regional ALS centers and clinics they recognize as the best in the field; and which have neurological diagnostics and imaging, and available certain on-site licensed and certified ancillary services

 Shows complaints, incidents (referred to as occurrences), inspection surveys, and adverse events that must be reported to the state for all types of health facilities licensed by Colorado.
 Includes hospitals, nursing homes, assisted living residences, ambulatory surgery, birth centers, chiropractic centers, dialysis clinics, hospice and home health agencies, outpatient physical therapy, adult day programs, mental health clinics, portable x-ray services, trauma center.
 A facility directory is also available as a simple list of facilities in each category.
 State government website by the CO Department of Public Health and Environment.